Melvin Gordon: 2020 season

-Gordon made his debut with the Broncos in Week 1 against the Tennessee Titans on Monday Night Football.
+Gordon made his debut with the Broncos in Week 1 against the Titans on Monday Night Football.
 During the game, Gordon rushed 15 times for 78 yards and a rushing touchdown in the 16–14 loss.
 In Week 4 against the New York Jets on Thursday Night Football, he had 23 carries for 107 rushing yards and two rushing touchdowns, including a game-sealing 43-yard touchdown, in the 37–28 victory.

-In Week 11 against the Miami Dolphins, Gordon rushed 15 times for 84 yards and two rushing touchdowns during the 20–13 win.
+In Week 11 against the Dolphins, Gordon rushed 15 times for 84 yards and two rushing touchdowns during the 20–13 win.
 During the game, Gordon lost another fumble at the goal line.

-In Week 13 against the Kansas City Chiefs on Sunday Night Football, Gordon recorded 15 carries for 131 rushing yards during the 22–16 loss.
+In Week 13 against the Chiefs on Sunday Night Football, Gordon recorded 15 carries for 131 rushing yards during the 22–16 loss.

 Overall, Gordon finished the 2020 season with 215 carries for 986 rushing yards and nine rushing touchdowns to go along with 32 receptions for 158 receiving yards and one receiving touchdown as the Broncos finished with a 5–11 record.
 While sharing with backfield with Phillip Lindsay and Royce Freeman, Gordon led the team in all major rushing categories.

 2021 season

 Gordon shared the backfield with rookie Javonte Williams in the 2021 season.
-In Week 1, against the New York Giants, he had 101 rushing yards, including a 70-yard rushing touchdown, in the 27–13 victory.
-In Week 14, he had 24 carries for 111 rushing yards and two rushing touchdowns in the 38–10 victory over the Detroit Lions.
+In Week 1, against the Giants, he had 101 rushing yards, including a 70-yard rushing touchdown, in the 27–13 victory.
+In Week 14, he had 24 carries for 111 rushing yards and two rushing touchdowns in the 38–10 victory over the Lions.
 Gordon finished the 2021 season with 203 carries for 918 rushing yards and eight rushing touchdowns to go along with 28 receptions for 213 receiving yards and two receiving touchdowns as the Broncos finished with a 7–10 record.
 Gordon and Williams proved to be one of the most productive backfield duos in the NFL for the 2021 season.

 2022 season

 On April 27, 2022, Gordon re-signed with the Broncos on a one-year deal.
-On November 21, the Broncos waived Gordon after a costly fumble against the Las Vegas Raiders, which was his fifth fumble of the season.
-Gordon played in 10 games for the Broncos, finishing with 90 carries for 318 rushing yards, two rushing touchdowns, and 25 receptions for 223 receiving yards.
+On November 21, the Broncos waived him after a costly fumble against the Las Vegas Raiders, which was his fifth fumble of the season.
+Gordon played in 10 games for the Broncos, finishing with 90 carries for 318 rushing yards, two rushing touchdowns, 5 fumbles, and 25 receptions for 223 receiving yards.

 Kansas City Chiefs

-Gordon was signed to the Kansas City Chiefs' practice squad on November 29, 2022.
+Gordon was signed to the Chiefs' practice squad on November 29, 2022.
 Gordon won his first Super Bowl ring when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII, despite not having played for Kansas City in the regular season, post-season, or Super Bowl.
 His practice squad contract with the team expired after the season on February 12, 2023.